barrazastark/social-media/README.md

 - Now I will create the /posts/id page.tsx where I am goind to fetch for an individual post, so first I will create the /posts/id API route, then I will counsume in the post detail page.

-- Now I will create the Pofile page, for this page I will create a new API route /me that will return a user profile with the posts and friend the user has, the Profile page will be a client component because I need to use react hooks to keep the state of some tabs where Ill be rendering the posts and friends

 - Now I will polish the Look & Feel

 ## What can be improved ?

-- If i have more time I would improve the UI/UX by adding more astetic loaders (skeletons), optimistic responses and streaming data correctly.
+- If i had more time I would improve the UI/UX by adding more astetic loaders (skeletons), optimistic responses and streaming data correctly.

 - I would create a more sofisticated Post detail view with all the comments of the posts